Mini Gingerbread Houses

 These little houses are just beautiful.
 Use to decorate your Christmas cake, give as gifts or use as table place settings.
 I just love them.
 No fancy cutters, templates or kits all you need is a square cutter.
 I used a 2 inch cutter (5 cm) but the size is up to you.

 In a roomy saucepan place the sugar, syrup and butter and melt over a low heat, stirring regularly.
+Don’t allow the mixture to bubble and boil.
 In a mixing bowl sift together the flour, salt, soda and spices then stir in the orange zest.
-Make a well in the centre and when the butter has melted and the sugar dissolved pour the liquid into the bowl of dry ingredients.
+Make a well in the centre and when the butter has melted and the sugar dissolved pour the hot liquid into the bowl of dry ingredients.

 Using a wooden spoon or spatula stir well and when cool enough to handle knead the dough into a ball.

-Take two large pieces of plastic (I use the same pieces over and over again) and roll the dough between.
+Take two large pieces of plastic (the plastic liner from a cereal packet is perfect for this) and roll the dough between.
 This ensures no extra flour is used and the dough doesn’t stick to the worktop.
 Roll as thinly as you can – you want delicate little houses !

 Bake for 5 minutes then remove from the oven and allow to cool on the baking sheet as the shapes are very fragile when soft.